dockstore/dockstore/_docs/sharing-workflows.md

 > For Dockstore 1.5.0+

-#Intro
+# Intro

-In Dockstore 1.5, a limited sharing functionality has been introduced.
+In Dockstore 1.5.0, a limited sharing functionality has been introduced.
 With sharing, you no longer have to choose to make a workflow either completely private or public.
 You can share workflows with specific accounts, giving those other users either owner, write, or read permissions.
 This allows you to collborate with a smaller set of users